All Episodes

 So people understand in the legislature, the leadership understands that this has to be addressed.

-And I try to remind all my pro-life friends if two years ago you had said Roe v.
+And I try to remind all my pro-life friends, if two years ago you had said Roe v.

 And so, you know, I keep thinking about what my mom said.

-She has all these old sloth of expressions, and one of them is just because you can't buy the whole salami doesn't mean you can't buy a few pieces or slices.
+And one of them is, just because you can't buy the whole salami doesn't mean you can't buy a few pieces or slices.

 And so there are Republicans pushing to eliminate the complete ban and to go to the 15-week ban, which is something I think the legislature could pass and put the Democrats on the spot.

-They say they want to repeal the old law, the 77 slash territorial law, then force them to vote on that, force them to do that, and then the Republican can start figuring out okay, is it a 15-week ban?
+They say they want to repeal the old law, the 77-flash territorial law, and force them to vote on that, force them to do that.

-Um, is it parental notification?
+Is it parental notification?

 Where do you think the people of Arizona are on this politically?

-Arizona is a conservative but not a crazy state.
+Arizona is a conservative, but not a crazy state.

 It's one of the reasons why people even approved, you know, legalized marijuana here.

-Some people were surprised by that, but I wasn't, because there tends to be a very Arizona attitude of look, living but live, and Republicans, when when we have candidates to focus on, you know, uh consistency and certainty in the application of law, trying to create a environment where entrepreneurs can succeed, where people can uh make sure that they can buy a house or provide a better future for their kids, Republicans win.
+And Republicans, when we have candidates that focus on, you know, consistency and certainty in the application of law, trying to create an environment where entrepreneurs can succeed, where people can make sure that they can buy a house or provide a better future for their kids, Republicans win.

-So Arizona politically is still a right of center state, but there is a strong libertarian streak here, and I think that when it comes to reasonable restrictions, like you know, you mentioned 15 weeks, but you know, the no the notion of like, hey, we want our kids to you know make sure that you know they're vulnerable.
+And I think that when it comes to reasonable restrictions like, you know, you mentioned 15 weeks, but the notion of like, hey, we want our kids to, you know, make sure that, you know, they're vulnerable.

-We want them to be telling their parents what they're doing, whether that's you know, a sex change operation or getting an abortion, that's something parents should know about.
+We want them to be telling their parents what they're doing, whether that's, you know, a sex change operation or getting an abortion, that's something parents should know about.

 And I think reasonable people, most people here understand that.

-But what's happened is the left has defined this here in other places as some sort of you know war on women, and I think they're setting a narrative, and that's why I do think, Sean, it's so important for Republican leaders here, especially the legislature, to act quickly.
+But what's happened is the left has defined this here in other places as some sort of war on women.

 Can they buy a house?

-Why did why do eggs cost so much?
+Why do eggs cost so much?

 Why is the price of milk?